Risky Containers

 Next, we will add a row to the RiskyImage table that marks my-app:0.2 as having a Critical Bug.

-Connect to the PostgreSQL instance.
+Connect to the PostgreSQL instance in another terminal:

 psql